nobooli/POLton/docs/src/trivia-streams.md

 Tongue Twisters:

 In one chatting stream she was sent a marshmallow that challenges her to do some tongue twisters.
-She attempted to do the challenge multiple times until she got the tongue twisters right. --Despite her clearing them the success rate was quite low.--
+She attempted to do the challenge multiple times until she got the tongue twisters right. ~~Despite her clearing them the success rate was quite low.~~

 Monster Hunter World:

 She repeatedly challenged Maimoto Keisuke until the latter broke his nail during their Monster Hunter World collab stream.
-(I'm trying to incorporate the "breaking parts" reference from the original text in this sentence but it's lost in translation.
+(I was trying to incorporate the "breaking parts" reference from the original text in this sentence but it gets lost in translation.
 Needs an edit.)

 Super Mario Maker 2: